Do you want to send emails from your Python application?

 }

-function.
-Make sure to update the function’s argument with the path to your attachment file.
+Make sure to update the path

 Including Multiple Attachment Files

-payload = {
+params = {

-"To": [
+"to": [

 {